Injured employees need to know how workers’ comp works. Here’s a good look at the workers’ compensation claim process.

 Workers’ comp covers workplace injuries, as well as diseases or illnesses caused by hazardous workplace conditions, such as exposure to toxic chemicals.

-A few common injuries covered by workers’ compensation include:
+Common injuries covered by workers’ compensation include:

 - Slip and falls at work